aiondemand/aiod-rail/sdk-py/sphinx-docs/source/index.rst

    from OuterRail import what_you_need

-Configuration
+Config and Logging in
 ^^^^^^^^^^^^^^^^^^

-For the SDK to work with underlying RAIL backend, you need to specify the URL of the RAIL as well as your API key.
+For the SDK to work with underlying RAIL backend, you need to specify the URL of the RAIL service.
+Additionally, most of the functionality requires authentication and therefore you need to be logged in to use this functionality.

 The code for this would look something like:

 .. code-block:: python